0

 On the south side of the deck, the words "North Coast Lim" can be seen.
 It formerly read North Coast Limited to advertise the Chicago to Seattle passenger train of that name.

-Text imported from Wikipedia article "Northern Pacific Bridge Number 9" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Northern Pacific Bridge Number 9" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants